 I organized a conference, “The Haitian Declaration of Independence in an Atlantic Context,” sponsored by and hosted at the Robert H. Smith International Center for Jefferson Studies and featuring the top American, Haitian, and British scholars on the Haitian Revolution, which led to an edited volume, The Haitian Declaration of Independence: Creation, Context, and Legacy, published by the University of Virginia Press in 2016.
 I created a website to support the goals of the conference, “Haiti and the Atlantic World” (HaitiDOI.com).
 I have expanded the scope of the website to include archival material as well as pedagogical resources and blog-style essays.
 The focus of my work with this archival material is a digital exhibit, entitled the “Dessalines Reader,” and is a comprehensive collection of the writings and publications of Haiti’s first leader, Jean-Jacques Dessalines.

-In addition to writing and posting relevant material on my own website, I have written for various digital publications that go well beyond the specialist audiences of scholarly publishing and I have discussed my book, Haitian Connections, in a wide range of formats, including in Common-place and Black Perspectives.
+In addition to writing and posting relevant material on my own website, I have written for various digital publications and I have discussed my book, Haitian Connections, in publications including in Common-place and Black Perspectives.
 In 2018, I published an article in The Conversation, “Meet Haiti’s founding father, whose black revolution was too radical for Thomas Jefferson.”
-The article was republished by national and international publications such as the LA Times, Chicago Tribune, TIME History, The Haitian Times, and Haiti Gazette.

 I am currently working on two book projects: The first, tentatively entitled, The Abandoned Faithful: Race and International Law in the Aftermath of the Haitian Revolution, shows how Haiti’s state-sanctioned claim to Roman Catholicism after 1804 had local and global implications that helped reshape the dominant understanding of international law.
 The second, tentatively entitled, Jean-Jacques Dessalines: From Slave to Spirit, is a biography of the Haitian founding father.